-- 1. Apply the parking brake, turn ignition key to LOCK, then remove the key. - 2.
-Insert the key and turn it to OFF.
-Apply the brake pedal and shift to N (Neutral).
+1. Apply the parking brake, turn ignition key to LOCK, then remove the key.

 When the key is in the ignition and in the OFF position, the automatic transmission shift lever can be moved from the P (Park) position without the brake pedal depressed.
 To avoid unwanted vehicle movement, always set the parking brake.